boschresearch/image-render-automation/docs/source/workspace/level-1.md

 </LICENSE>
 --->
-# Level 1 - "Just Render" Configuration
+# Level 1 - Basic Configuration Details

 This workspace demonstrates the minimal setup to render anything with Catharsys.
 This is also the first step in a series of documents introducing the various aspects of Catharsys setup by step.